 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

 Asthma is the most common long-term disease in children.
-But it can affect people for their entire lives.
+Yet, it can affect people for their entire lives.
 While it’s true that some see their asthma fade as they get older, many others don’t.
-Or their asthma may disappear for a while and then reappear later.
-Sadly, the reappearance of asthma is quite common.
+In some, their asthma may disappear for a while only to reappear later.
+Sadly, asthma often reappears.

 Doctors can’t easily predict which people will see their asthma return or continue later in life.
 But certain people may be more likely to have asthma through their adult years.
-According to the Asthma and Allergy Foundation of America, people most likely to keep having asthma as adults are:
+According to the Cleveland Clinic, the people most likely to have asthma as adults are:

-Many of the same tips that help keep childhood asthma under control work for adults, too.
+Many of the same tips that help keep childhood asthma under control can also work for adults.
 You can reduce the risk of asthma attacks by avoiding certain triggers that can make asthma worse, such as smoke.
 Here are some other tips to help avoid triggers:

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Powered by Telligent